 Other Adjoining Buildings of Potala Palace

-Potala Palace has some other annexes including the School of Buddhist Logic, the seminary, the gardens, courtyards, printing House and even a jail.
+Potala Palace has some other annexes including the School of Buddhist Logic, the seminary, the gardens, courtyards, the printing House and even a jail.

 Through the countless rooms and galleries of the Potala Palace, the fortress contains nearly 20,000 unique artistic works.
 A veritable library of Tibetan Buddhist culture, the palace is a reflection of the richness of Buddhism.
-It contains statues of Buddha Sakyakumi and the fifth Dalai Lama as well as the collections of porcelain, jade, gold, and silver.
+It contains statues of Buddha Sakyakumi and the fifth Dalai Lama as well as collections of porcelain, jade, gold, and silver.